Skip to content

 About

-Leah is an Australian Soprano currently completing her Master of Music Studies (Opera Performance) at the Sydney Conservatorium of Music under the tutelage of Maree Ryan AM.
-She previously completed her Bachelor of Music Performance (Classical Voice) with full scholarship support .
-Before beginning her formal studies at the Conservatorium, Leah was recognised with Encore Nominations for both Music 2 and Music Extension, and was the recipient of the Zonta International Women’s Day for Performing Arts Award.
+Leah Bell is an Australian Soprano, currently completing her Master of Music Studies (Opera Performance) at the Sydney Conservatorium of Music under the esteemed Maree Ryan AM after recently completing her Bachelor of Music Performance, also at the Sydney Conservatorium.
+During her studies, Leah has been awarded the Kevin and Margaret Duffy, Bud Brown Memorial, PATIM Music Fund, Patricia Long Music, Greenburg-Gurney Jenson Fund and the Peter Davidson Music Scholarship, .
+Prior to commencing her formal studies at the Conservatorium, Leah was recognised for her musical excellence with Encore Nominations in both Music 2 and Extension and was awarded the Zonta International Women’s Day Award for Performing Arts.

-Leah’s recent performance highlights include appearances in the SCM Lunchbreak Concert Series, Art Song Concert, Con Lieder Series, Opera’s Heroes and Villains, Croydon Crescendo Concert Series, Liederfest, the SCC Whitacre and Hindson Wind Symphony Concert, and Haydn’s Nelson Mass with the Conservatorium Symphony Orchestra.
-She has performed in Don Giovanni with Concordia Ensemble, portrayed Mrs Waa in Parrwang Lifts the Sky – an all-Australian opera by Deborah Cheetham Fraillon AO – and played the dual roles of Mrs Hatch and Violet in the stage adaption of It’s a Wonderful Life.
+Leah’s recent performance highlights reflect her growing reputation as a dynamic and expressive performer.
+She has appeared in the Sydney Opera Society Aria Concert, SCM Opera Scenes Concert, SCM Lunchbreak Concert Series, Art Song Concert, Con Lieder Series, Opera’s Heroes and Villains, Croydon Crescendo Concert Series, and Liederfest.
+She also performed in the Sydney Conservatorium’s Whitacre and Hindson Wind Symphony Concert, and Haydn’s Nelson Mass with the Conservatorium Symphony Orchestra.

-Passionate about making classical music more accessible to younger audiences, Leah recently co-developed and performed in Storia Di Melodie, a touring schools program and ensemble designed to bring opera to life in an engaging and playful format.
-The project was met with enthusiastic praise from both educators and parents for its creativity and impact.
+Passionate about making classical music more accessible to younger audiences, Leah recently co-developed and performed in Storia Di Melodie—a touring schools program and ensemble designed to bring opera to life in an engaging and playful format.
+The project received enthusiastic praise from educators and parents alike for its creativity, accessibility, and educational impact.

 beginnings…